CAGR Calculator - Calculate Compound Annual Growth Rate Free CAGR Calculator

 CAGR Calculator - Guide

-Compound Annual Growth Rate (CAGR) is the mean annual growth rate of an investment over a specified time period longer than one year.
-It assumes the investment grows at a steady rate each year, even if the actual yearly growth varies.
-CAGR is widely used to compare the growth of different investments or metrics over time.
+The Compound Annual Growth Rate (CAGR) is the mean annual growth rate of an investment over a specified time period longer than one year.
+It represents the rate at which an investment would have grown if it had compounded at a steady, uniform rate every year from the initial value to the final value.
+CAGR is one of the most widely used metrics to compare the performance of stocks, mutual funds, real estate, business revenue, and any other value that changes over time.

 CAGR = ((Final Value ÷ Initial Value)1/Years − 1) × 100